 Three winners will each receive $500 conditional on attending and presenting at the Society’s meetings at the Southern Economic Association conference (southerneconomic.org).
-The conference takes place on November 23-25, 2013 at the Tampa Marriott Waterside Hotel in Tampa, Florida.
-Accommodations will be provided at the conference hotel and the cost of the SDAE dinner will be covered, but winners are responsible for registration.
+The conference is November 22-24, 2014 at the Atlanta Marriott Marquis in Atlanta, GA.
+Accommodations will be provided at the conference hotel and the cost of the SDAE dinner will be covered.
+Winners are responsible for registration.
 Travel scholarships may be available.

 The contest is open to undergraduate students and recent graduates from any discipline.
 Entrants must be enrolled in undergraduate coursework at some point during the 2015 calendar year, and must not hold a Bachelor’s or equivalent degree as of January 31, 2015.
 Those graduating at the end of the spring or summer are eligible.
 Former winners are not eligible.
 Former entrants are, but must submit new essays.

-Essays must be in English and the sole and original work of the entrant and not previously published.
+Essays must be the sole and original work of the entrant and not previously published.
 They should be in the format of a scholarly article, with any standard citation format.
 Essays may either be written specifically for the contest or arise from previous coursework (e.g., term papers, research projects, senior theses, etc.).
 They should be between 4,000 and 12,000 words long, including notes, abstract, and bibliography.